juliankrispel/react-rocket/site/content/post/working-with-team-tettra.md

 [Tettra](https://tettra.co) searched for a draft.js specialist and got in touch with [G2i](http://g2i.co) run by the amazing Greenberg brothers [Gabe](https://twitter.com/gabe_g2i) and Julian.
 I had joined [G2i](http://g2i.co), a talent platform specifically for React & React Native developers and they matched me with [Tettra](https://tettra.co).
 The contract was an exemplatory success (for both sides I believe/hope ;), here's what went right and what you can do to make your engineering contracts more successful, from both points of view:

 ### Avoid distractions at all cost
 Focus for engineering work is a requirement for efficiency.
-If the engineer is allowed to put all efforts into their work without having to think of anything outside their primnary responsibilities, that's what enables establishing focus.
+If the engineer is allowed to put all efforts into their work without having to think of anything outside their primary responsibilities, that's what enables establishing focus.
 All below points are things that helped achieve focus in the working arrangement I had with tettra:

 ### When you know what you want to do, get a specialist (or be one)
 It may be that a developer is good in many things, maybe even design and project management.
 But switching between different tasks can cost both sides in terms of efficiency.